-Bulletin for Worship Service Sunday, November 10th 2019
+Bulletin for Worship Service for 01/17/21

-IF you are visiting with us today, we welcome you into this Body of Christ and hope you’ll feel Welcome and and wish to return to worship with us!
+If you are visiting with us today, we welcome you into this Body of Christ and hope you’ll feel Welcome and and wish to return to worship with us!
 We invite you to join us in our Communion Celebration this Morning.